 Are you a compassionate, willing listener who is ready with support or a kind word during a difficult time?
 If so, San Jacinto College can give you the training you need to provide counseling and other specialized services to individuals and families suffering the devastating effects of substance abuse.

-The San Jacinto College substance abuse counseling training program:
+The San Jacinto College Substance Abuse Counseling program:

 - Prepares students to enter the field of human services and provide specialized services to individuals and their families experiencing the effects of substance abuse;

 - Teaches graduates to identify and administer appropriate assessments, diagnosis, and treatment of individuals who are, or have been, engaged in substance abuse;

 - Requires an internship class where students are placed into a substance abuse facility to apply knowledge learned in the program; and